American Eskimo Dog Temperament: What's Good About 'Em, What's Bad About 'Em

 More traits and characteristics of the American Eskimo Dog

 If I was considering an American Eskimo Dog, I would be most concerned about...

 - Providing enough exercise and mental stimulation.
-American Eskimo Dogs MUST have regular opportunities to vent their energy and to use their busy minds to do interesting things.
-Otherwise they will become rambunctious and bored -- which they usually express by barking and destructive chewing.
-Bored American Eskimo Dogs can make a shambles of your home and yard.
+American Eskimo Dogs need regular opportunities to vent their energy and to use their busy minds to do interesting things.
+Otherwise they will become rambunctious and bored – which they usually express by barking and destructive chewing.

 - Mind of their own.
-American Eskimo Dogs are smart and capable of learning a great deal, but they can be very manipulative.
-Some Eskies are willful, obstinate, and dominant (they want to be the boss) and will make you prove that you can make them do things.
+American Eskimo Dogs are very smart and capable of learning a great deal.
+But they might use their cleverness to manipulate you into doing what they want.
+Some Eskies are dominant (they want to be the boss) and will make you prove that you can make them do things.
 You must show them, through absolute consistency, that you mean what you say.

 To teach your Eskie to listen to you, "Respect Training" is mandatory.
 My American Eskimo Dog Training Page discusses the program you need.

 - Potential suspiciousness toward strangers.
 Standoffish by nature, American Eskimo Dogs need extensive exposure to people and to unusual sights and sounds.
 Otherwise their natural caution can become suspiciousness or sharpness.

 - Heavy shedding.
 American Eskimo Dogs shed a LOT.
 You'll find hair and fur all over your clothing and furnishings.

 To help you train and care for your dog

 Dog training videos.
 Sometimes it's easier to train your puppy (or adult dog) when you can see the correct training techniques in action.